 Pack a pop up tent

 I am sure you are wondering why we possibly need a pop up tent when we have a campervan….?
 We have always taken one and stored items that are bulky and that we don’t need to use everyday.
-We use a pop up tent that is quick to put up and put down, to keep things out of the way and store items such as the children’s car seats, pushchairs, and the outdoor toys like scooters, bats and balls and outdoor chairs..
+On the trips that we choose not to take the drive away awning, we use a pop up tent that is quick to put up and put down, to keep things out of the way and store items such as the children’s car seats, pushchairs, and the outdoor toys like scooters, bats and balls and outdoor chairs..

 Pack a large foldable bag